-The purpose of this document is to help customers to use the HC908AZ60 A (0.5 μ device) to emulate the 0.65 μ HC08AZ60 (or the 0.65 μ HC08AZ48).
-It highlights the differences between the Flash and the ROM devices and provides a checklist to help with the development of compatible code.
-The HC908AZ60A is made from a new NVM technology and contains 60k of Flash and 1k of EEPROM.
-The HC08AZ60 contains 60k of ROM and 1k of EEPROM whereas the HC08AZ48 contains 48k of ROM and 768 bytes of EEPROM.
-The differences between the FLASH and ROM devices are discussed in this application note.
-It is important that the user should consider all differences when developing code that is to be used on both the Flash (HC908AZ60A) device and the ROM (either HC08AZ60 or HC08AZ48) device.
+The purpose of this document is to help customers to use the HC908AZ60A (0.5 μ device) to emulate the HC08AZ32 (0.65 μ device).
+It highlights the differences between the two devices and provides a checklist to help with the development of compatible code.
+The main difference between the two devices is that HC908AZ60A is made from a new NVM technology and contains 60k of Flash and 1k of EEPROM, whereas the HC08AZ32 contains 32k of ROM and 512 bytes of EEPROM.
+There are other minor differences between the devices and these are discussed in this application note.
+The user should consider all differences when developing code that is to be used on both devices.

-2 Differences between the HC08AZ60/48 and the HC908AZ60A
+2 Differences between the HC08AZ32 and the HC908AZ60A

-This section describes the differences between the ROM devices (HC08AZ60 and HC08AZ48) and the Flash HC908AZ60A.
+This section describes the differences between the HC08AZ32 and the HC908AZ60A.
 Each affected module is listed along with a summary of the changes.